Carlhaukas/gueststatus/content/en/_index.md

 product_overview:
   headline: "Product & Pricing Overview"
   name_tagline: "GuestStatus Signal – Your Silent, Smart Manager"
   description: "Invest once in GuestStatus Signal and enjoy a lifetime of free, reliable alerts.
 Ensure every booking is executed exactly as planned—all without compromising guest privacy.
-Only €49.00 and it plugs directly into your router for instantaneous verification of odds, arrivals, and departures."
+Only €49.00 and it plugs directly into your router for instantaneous alerts of arrivals and departures."
   product_image: "/images/signal_product_shot3.jpg"
   shipping_note: "Ships Q4 2025."
   upgrades_headline: "Optional Upgrades"